 During the clinical portion of AUC's medical program, students perform as an active member of a team comprised of students, residents, and attending physicians.
 Under supervision, clinical students perform histories and physicals, evaluate laboratory data, analyze information to diagnose patient cases, and undertake limited procedures.
-Medical students complete their clinical training during semesters 6 through 10 over 80 weeks, undergoing clinical rotations at AUC's affiliated clinical sites in the United States and United Kingdom.
+Medical students complete their clinical training during semesters 6 through 10 over 80 weeks, undergoing AUC clinical rotations at AUC's affiliated clinical sites in the United States and the United Kingdom.

 Each clinical site is staffed by a program director, faculty members and a medical education coordinator who work together to facilitate the learning experience for AUC students.
 Additionally, AUC’s Office of Undergraduate Medical Education Student Services is available to assist students at any point during their clinical rotations.

 The clinical science curriculum are separated into core and elective rotations.
 Core rotations are the foundation of a student’s clinical medical education.
 Elective clerkships are medical subspecialties under each of the main core rotations.
 Students choose their electives according to their preferred area of postgraduate residency training.
 All AUC clinical sites in the United States offer residency programs approved by the Accreditation Council for Graduate Medical Education (ACGME) or are affiliated with a medical school accredited by the Liaison Committee on Medical Education (LCME).